8 Tips for Pumping Mums!

 Ask around, get recommendations, and see what suits you.

 Hydration, Hydration, Hydration!

-Breast Milk is made up of approxiamtely 88% water, which means it is very important for a breastfeeding or expressing mama to be well hydrated to keep up supply.
-Did you know coconut water and drinks with electrolytes are also a great hydrating option?
+Breast Milk is made up of approximately 88% water, which means it is very important for a breastfeeding or expressing mama to be well hydrated to keep up supply.
+Did you know coconut water and drinks with electrolytes like our Motherhood Hydration Powder, are also a great hydrating option?

 Skin to skin

 This is one of the best ways to stimulate your milk supply.
 When your baby is naked on your bare chest, known as skin to skin, it causes your body to produce the hormone of love, oxytocin, which helps your milk supply to regulate and increase.
 It also promotes bonding, regulates bubs temperature and heart rate as well as soothes and calms baby!
 Try to do this a few times a day before or after a feed.

 Nourish your body by eating the rainbow.
 Healthy, nutritious meals and snacks, and more importantly eating foods that contain galactagogues, which help to increase your milk supply.
 The Franjo’s Kitchen tanker toppers are packed with these ingredients, grab a cuppa and a cookie and start pumping that milk mama: https://franjoskitchen.com/collections/breastfeeding

 For the mums who have babies in the NICU or have to go back to work before their milk supply is established, looking at a photo/video of your baby is so important to continue to produce your milk making hormones.
 When watching a video of your baby just before and during pumping, your body will react with the ‘let down reflex’, which is simply the release of milk from the breast - amazing hey!
 This may also happen when you hear a baby cry!